m-alani/my-website/README.md

 - Wow.js

 ## Copyrights
-The website is mainly based on the "Creative" boilerplate which can be found on [StartBootstrap's](https://startbootstrap.com/template-overviews/creative/) website.
+The website is based on the "Creative" boilerplate which can be found on [StartBootstrap's](https://startbootstrap.com/template-overviews/creative/) website.
 Heavily edited and added to by me.

 -----